Craig Victor II

-Craig Victor II (born February 27, 1995) is an American professional basketball player for the GBA Lions of the Czech NBL.
+Craig Victor II (born February 27, 1995) is an American professional basketball player for the Aias Evosmou of the Greek A2 Basket League.
 He played college basketball for the Arizona Wildcats and the LSU Tigers.

 High school and college career

 After averaging 13.7 points and 8.6 boards a game for Findlay Prep in 2013–14, Victor spent his college freshman year at the University of Arizona, compiling averages of 3.1 points and 1.1 rebounds in eight contests wearing a Wildcat uniform.

 He transferred to LSU in January 2015 and had to sit out until the end of the 2015 fall semester before making his debut for the Tigers in December 2015.
 Until the remainder of the 2015–16 season, he saw the court in 25 contests, averaging 11.5 points and 5.6 rebounds for LSU.

-Victor missed the three opening games of the 2016-17 campaign due to suspension (violation of team rules) and then averaged 10.5 points as well as 7.6 rebounds in eight games.
-In late December 2016, he was dismissed from the LSU squad for another violation of team rules.
+Victor missed the three opening games of the 2016–17 campaign due to suspension (violation of team rules) and then averaged 10.5 points as well as 7.6 rebounds in eight games.